 \textbf{With consideration of mobility}

-The preceding studies overlooked node mobility, a critical aspect in multi-hop wireless networks where devices and nodes dynamically moved in a network environment.
-Mobility plays an important role in various wireless communication scenarios, notably in 6G cellular networks, ad-hoc networks, vehicular networks, and UAV networks.
+The preceding studies overlook node mobility, a critical aspect in multi-hop wireless networks where devices and nodes dynamically move in a network environment.
 Several works have employed QC algorithms to address the challenge.
-For instance, the optimized link state routing protocol, designed for mobile ad-hoc networks, was explored in \cite{done-second-gaopeng-6-ok} and \cite{done-second-gaopeng-8-ok} from the same researchers, both leveraging QGA approaches.
+For instance, the optimized link state routing protocol, designed for mobile ad-hoc networks, is explored in \cite{done-second-gaopeng-6-ok, done-second-gaopeng-8-ok} from the same researchers, both leveraging QGA approaches.
 The dynamic topology inherent in mobile ad-hoc networks pose significant challenges in finding and sustaining an optimal end-to-end path.
-However, the heuristic Q-learning strategy in RL enabled dynamic adjustment of routing paths through interactions with the surrounding environment.
+However, the heuristic Q-learning strategy in RL enables dynamic adjustment of routing paths through interactions with environments.
 An enhanced QEA strategy has incorporated a novel Q-learning strategy, optimizing the selection of multi-point relays \cite{done-second-gaopeng-6-ok}.
-This improvement addressed the limitations of traditional protocols and demonstrates properties of convergence and global optimization.
-Other network aspects were additionally considered in \cite{done-second-gaopeng-8-ok}, such as the delivery rate of data packets, and overhead of network topology control.
+This improvement addresses the limitations of traditional protocols and demonstrates properties of convergence and global optimization.
+Other network aspects are additionally considered in \cite{done-second-gaopeng-8-ok}, such as the delivery rate of data packets, and overhead of network topology control.